It’s no coincidence that Creatine is one of the world’s most popular supplements used by athletes and bodybuilders alike.

 All this may sound a little confusing, so here’s the simple version…

 Creatine keeps your muscles working for longer by fuelling the muscles chemical energy source, known as ATP

-The Big Question… Does Creatine work?
+The Big Question… Does Creatine Work to Build Muscle Mass?

 It’s claimed that supplementing with Creatine will stop the muscle from burning out and allows you to push out some extra reps, with these extra reps you can gain increased strength and muscle.

 Don’t just take my word for it though; there are lots of scientific studies that prove creatine to be a safe and effective supplement that can help increase muscle size and strength.

 It is the position of the International Society of Sports Nutrition that the use of creatine as a nutritional supplement within established guidelines is safe, effective, and ethical.
 CM remains one of the most extensively studied, as well as effective, nutritional aids available to athletes.
 Hundreds of studies have shown the effectiveness of CM supplementation in improving anaerobic capacity, strength, and lean body mass in conjunction with training.
 In addition, CM has repeatedly been reported to be safe, as well as possibly beneficial in preventing injury. – Source